Environmental and societal responsibility policy

 With its new environmental and societal responsibility policy, ENGIE proposes solutions to overcome these challenges by ensuring more specifically to create shared value with all its stakeholders.

 It is built on 3 orientations which are:

 - Contributing to/Ensuring the development of energy solutions enabling the customers to reach their own sustainability objectives

 - Contributing to/Ensuring the development of responsible relationships with stakeholders in order to create shared value

 Through this policy, ENGIE leverages its strengths and businesses to consolidate its position as an international benchmark in sustainability.
 This ambition has led to a variety of actions designed to help its customers meet the new energy challenges of today and promote the Group’s environmental, social and governance commitments.

 The GDF SUEZ Sustainability policy is also reflected in the policies the Group has enacted in other areas.

 The ambition of the GDF SUEZ Human Resources strategy is to prepare the Group’s future by anticipating developments in a rapidly changing world, fostering initiative and innovation through projects of individual and collective interest, leveraging local involvement with a global perspective and promoting diversity and gender balance as key drivers of its corporate transformation project.

 The ethics policy establishes the Group’s commitment to act in accordance with its values and in compliance with all laws and regulations wherever it operates.
-The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Ethics in Practice Guidelines, and an Integrity Frame of Reference on fraud and corruption prevention.
+The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Practice Guideline of Ethic, and an Integrity Frame of Reference on fraud and corruption prevention.

 Health & Safety